NexaAI/octopus-v4/README.md

 <nexa_end>
 ```

 In this use case, `<nexa_4>` is the special token representing the math GPT.
 The natural math question is converted into a professional math expression to facilitate better understanding by the worker model.
-To try our model, you can use `python main.py` to run the code.
+To try our model, you can use `python main.py` to run the code to try the Octopus v4 model.

 The respective models used in our experiments are as follows: